Elvis-crooning Chile miner fights demons a year on

 Now constantly accompanied by a psychotherapist as he tries to return to a normal life away from the spotlight, Edison says his alter-ego is like an out of control gorilla.

-Several of his fellow trapped miners are grappling with hardships, having failed to capitalize financially on the publicity storm that surrounded them a year ago.
+Several of his fellow trapped miners are grappling with hardships, having failed to capitalise financially on the publicity storm that surrounded them a year ago.

 Some had hoped to make it rich and never have to work again.
 There have been advances for a book and a film, but the miners say they have made very little money out of the saga.